playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 > Structural directives are immensely powerful!
 [I wrote a 10k word long blog post all about them here.](https://unicorn-utterances.com/posts/angular-templates-start-to-source#structural-directives)

-### Build the Feature Flag Behavior using Structural Templates
+### Build the Feature Flag Behavior Using Structural Templates

 Now that we have our foundation written out, we can finally build a simple `featureFlag` directive that renders nothing if a `flag` is false, but renders the contents if a flag is `true`: